20th Century Canadian Silversmiths

 The National Mark

 In 1934 the Government of Canada instituted a national mark for items made of precious metal that are wholly manufactured in Canada.
-The mark was a lion’s head inside a letter C as shown above with WM Carmichael’s mark.
-(It was changed to a maple leaf inside a letter C in 1978.)
+Canadian silversmiths can only stamp this mark on their pieces in conjunction with a registered trademark.
+The mark was a lion’s head inside a letter C as shown below left.
+It was changed to a maple leaf inside a letter C in 1978, shown below right.